MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 If the Container Host is virtualized, dynamic memory must be disabled on the container host virtual machine.
 This can be configured through the settings of the virtual machine, or with the following command.

-**Note** - The virtual machines must be turned off when running this command.
+**Note** - The virtual machines must be turned off when running this command:

 ```none
 Set-VMMemory <VM Name> -DynamicMemoryEnabled $false